Adroiti/docs-for-code-review-tools/Detekt/PrintStackTrace.md

 ## Description

-This rule reports code that tries to print the stacktrace of an exception.
 Instead of simply printing a stacktrace a better logging solution should be used.

 Example of **incorrect** code: